tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## Layer2Manager
-- 개요
+- Basic understanding
-    - Layer2 시퀀서가 시뇨리지를 받기 위해서는 SystemConfig 주소를  Layer2Manager에 등록해야 합니다.
+    - In order for the Layer2 sequencer to receive seigniorage, the SystemConfig address must be registered in the Layer2Manager.
-    - 시뇨리지 분배시, Layer2의 시퀀서들에게 지급되는 시뇨리지를 Layer2Manager에게 지급합니다. 따라서 Layer2Manager 는 Layer2Candidate 의 시뇨리지 정산 전까지 해당 시뇨리지를 보유하게 됩니다.
+    - When distributing seigniorage, the seigniorage paid to Layer 2 sequencers is paid to Layer 2 Manager.
+Therefore, Layer2Manager holds the seigniorage until the seigniorage of Layer2Candidate is settled.

-- 권한
+- Authority
-    - Owner :  오너는 로직 업그레이드 권한을 갖으며, 설정값들을 설정할 수 있다.
+    - Owner : The owner has the authority to upgrade logic and can set settings.

-- 스토리지
+- Storage

     ```jsx
     struct OperatorInfo {